YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 The maximum file name length is 255 characters.

-By default, GDE uses a file-name of "mumps" followed by the default extension, which is .dat.
+By default, GDE uses a file-name of "yottadb" followed by the default extension, which is .dat.
 You can specify any filename and extension of your choice for a database file as long as it is valid on your operating system.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -G[LOBAL_BUFFER_COUNT]=size